 The MS CRS blended-learning approach combines synchronous (in-person classroom time) with asynchronous learning (independent study).

-Over a 12-month period, participants will attend three residential sessions consisting of five days per session.
+Over a 12-month period, participants will attend three one week residential sessions.
 Between residential periods, students will study 10-15 hours per week in online and blended-learning formats.

 Semesters are divided into three phases: online introduction, in-class residency, and online implementation.